SEARCH

 Each day when I wake up I take a look at the garden and usually snap a photo.

-See the bare ground in the next photo?
+See the bare ground in the next photo where the lawn has been removed?

 That happened one spring day after I took my morning photo and got it in my head that a big spiral of grass would be cool there.
 And, it would provide more planting space.